Lowell Perry

 Lowell Wesley Perry (December 5, 1931 – January 7, 2001) was an American professional football player and coach, government official, businessman, and broadcaster.
 He was the first African-American assistant coach in the National Football League (NFL), the first African American to broadcast an NFL game to a national audience, and Chrysler's first African-American plant manager.
 He was appointed as chairman of the federal Equal Employment Opportunity Commission (EEOC) by President Gerald Ford, holding that position from 1975 to 1976.
 He later served as the director of the Michigan Department of Labor from 1990 to 1996.

-Early years
+Early life

 Perry was born in Ypsilanti, Michigan.
 His father, Lawrence C. Perry, was a dentist who graduated from the University of Michigan in 1920.
 Perry was the youngest of four children.
 He grew up in Ypsilanti, where his father maintained a dental practice and was a respected civic leader.

 As a youth, Perry joined the Boy Scouts of America organization as well as the National Honor Society.
 He attended Ypsilanti High School where he was a standout multi-sport athlete.
 Perry lettered in football, basketball, baseball, and track during his high school career.
 At age 16, he helped lead the Ypsilanti High School football team to the Class B state championship.